About

 Currently

 Based in Salt Lake City.
-Exploring L&D leadership roles at companies where learning is treated as a strategic function, not a cost center.
-Open to remote or Salt Lake City, UT.
+Actively interviewing for Director and Senior Manager L&D roles at tech and SaaS companies where learning is a strategic function, not a cost center.
+Open to remote-first or Salt Lake City hybrid.
+See what a strong-fit role looks like.

-Writing about it every week in Learning, Upgraded — practical writing on L&D systems, AI implementation, and honest practice.
+Writing about it in Learning, Upgraded , practical writing on L&D systems, AI implementation, and honest practice.